bietdoikiem/cosc2767-rmit-store/EKS_setup.md

 ## 📙 0.
 Set up necessary configuration for the kubernetes

-Before making any further adjustment, you need to add the following policies to the your roles which places in foldere aws/policies
+Before making any further adjustment, you need to add the following policies to the your roles which places in folder aws/policies

-Moreover, you also need to set up the aws.cli, kubectl, eksctl and helm install by running the run.sh script
+Moreover, you also need to set up the aws.cli, kubectl, eksctl and helm.

 ## 📙 1.
 Create the cluster